Matias-Libes-De-Geyter/Recurrent-Neural-Network-CPP/README.md

 ### Discussion
 - A sequence with too much length is subject to the vanishing gradient issue.
 - **Next steps:**
+  - The next move would be to implement max-pooling layers and/or batch normalization, to lengthen the max sequence length we can have.
+It would help to tackle the vanishing gradient problem.
   - I didn't implement flooding.
 It could improve the model.
-  - The next move would be to implement max-pooling layers and/or batch normalization, to lengthen the max sequence length we can have.
-It would help to tackle the vanishing gradient problem.
-  - For performance, we could also try alternative optimizers like RMSprop or Nadam.
+  - For performance, we could also try alternative optimizers like RMSprop, AdamW or Nadam.
 We could also experiment by implementing Dropout between fully connected layers.

 ---

 ## How to Use

 - Run the ```RNN.bat``` file.
-To train, press 'y'.
-Any other input would lead to the test interface.
+It closes when it finished training (accuracy 100 for 3 epochs).
 - To plot the output of the training, run the ```plot.py``` file from the main folder.

 To change other hyperparameters, you must recompile everything for now.
 The command to compile is: ```mingw32-make -f MakeFile```.